Privacy

 The contact details of our Data Protection Officer

-Our Data Protection Officer is the person charged with providing ONS with advice and guidance on the ways we can best protect the information we collect and use, and they are involved in all the major decisions we make in relation to personal data.
-If you have any queries or concerns regarding your data, or wish to exercise any of your rights (see later in this guidance), then please contact:
+Our Data Protection Officer is the person charged with providing the ONS with advice and guidance on the ways we can best protect the information we collect and use, and they are involved in all the major decisions we make in relation to personal data.
+If you have any queries or concerns regarding your data, or wish to exercise any of your rights (see later in this guidance), then please visit the data protection page on the ONS website.

 Specific data collected

-• Feedback on a proposed change to ONS methodology or cuts to our outputs
+• feedback on proposed changes to ONS methodologies or statistical outputs

 The purposes for which personal data are processed

-In this instance, any data collected will be used to inform ONS decisions on major changes to its products and services plus glean feedback to improve user experiences.
-Also, to gain a better understanding of its users and their needs and to steer ONS strategic priorities and business planning.
+For the purposes of consultations and user engagement, any data collected will be used to inform the ONS’s decisions on major changes to its products and services, and to gather feedback to improve user experiences.
+Data collected may also be used to get a better understanding of users and their needs, and to steer ONS’s strategic priorities and business planning.

 The legal basis for the processing